 But here’s their limitation . . . despite the fact that they claim to check the widest variety of resources, they don’t think like a human . . . and (shocked, shocked) . . . they don’t think at all.
 They blindly report the most obvious routes and the best deals on those routes without regard for artful interpretation by a human.
 All the reported deals are based on some version of a route that involves that horrid 16/18 hour flight across the Pacific Ocean.

-As a result, none of them report on the east-bound route, over the North Pole, across Scandanavia, Over Eastern Europe and through SouthEast Asia that find more comfortable for reasons that no computer will ever understand.
-The longest jumps are 10 hours and each segment offers anywhere from a few hours to a few weeks of layover.
+As a result, none of them report on the east-bound route, over the North Pole, across Scandanavia, Over Eastern Europe and through SouthEast Asia that are better for reasons that no computer will ever understand.
+The longest jumps going east are 10 hours.
+Each segment offers the potential of anywhere from a few hours to a few weeks of layover.

 I finally settled on a deal from Airtreks.com.
 I’ll use Malaysia Air for the east-bound EWR / SYD.
 That route includes layovers in Stockholm and Kuala Lumpur.
 After the month in Australia I’ll leave SYD on Thai Airlines, take a layover in Bangkok, then on to Delhi.